hmcts/probate-back-office/README.md

   {"status":"UP","diskSpace":{"status":"UP","total":249644974080,"free":137188298752,"threshold":10485760}}
 ```

-## Setting up the ccd database and roles locally
+## Setting up the ccd with roles locally

 Follow these instructions to setup data on ccd for Sols - using the latest definition (xls)